usherlabs/usher-referrals/README.md

 1. Deploy the Usher Stack.
 2. Invite your community to your Usher instance to seed the partner network.
 3. _(Optionally)_ Yield a commission when partners claim their rewards.

+#### Note on Rewards

+Rewards are handled using cryptocurrency, ensuring that any pariticpant across the globe can access it.
+Currently, the Operator is responsible for storing **encrypted** Wallet Private Keys within their Database.
+Each Campaign has a corresponding wallet that is funded by the Brand responsible for the Campaign.
+_Decentralisation of funds management coming soon..._

+These rewards can be:

+1. ERC20 tokens such as [USDC](https://www.coingecko.com/en/coins/usd-coin), or [ETH](https://www.coingecko.com/en/coins/ethereum)
+2. ERC721 or ERC1155 NFTs
+3. There's also logic to support [AR](https://www.coingecko.com/en/coins/arweave) tokens

 ## 🚏 Navigation